donnyquixotic/blockchain-go/README.md

 ## Connecting new client

-`nc localhost 9000` -connect to network from a new client (using port # defined in .env file)
+`nc localhost 9000` -connect to network from a new client (using port # defined by ADDR in .env file)